v-exec/Rotonde-JS-Client/README.md

 ### To Do

-- Fix cross-domain connection blocks
+- Add replies
-- Add comments
+- Add video support